The NSW Government has mapped, monitored and reported on landcover change since 2008.

 - enables statewide environmental reporting.

-We use satellite imagery combined with comprehensive human interpretation and validation to detect and report vegetation change using the Statewide Landcover and Tree Study (SLATS) method.
+We use satellite imagery combined with comprehensive human interpretation and validation to detect and report vegetation change annually.
+We use the Statewide Landcover and Tree Study (SLATS) to detect woody and non woody change.